 2.4.5.
 A high-level mapping exercise was undertaken in consultation with City Council officers to identify the strategic physical barriers to cycling and walking movements across the city and key missing links.
-These are shown in Figure 2.4.
+These barriers are shown in Figure 2.4 and include railways, motorways and dual carriageways.
 The plan also identifies existing locations where the barriers may be crossed, differentiating between those crossing points which are step-free and those which are not.
+It identifies the 'missing link' between Horsea Island and Tipner, which is the subject of a bridge proposal (see paragraphs 2.2.6 and 2.2.15).